tryin2bdeveloper/Devops_Group5/usecases/usecase-5.md

 Primary task.

 ## Preconditions
-Access to up-to-date world population databases and statistics.
+Access to contain the world population databases and statistics.

 ## Success End Condition
 A report is successfully generated that highlights the top populated countries in each continent especially in Asia.
-The data will show the population of urban and rural areas.
+The data will show the population of countries.

 ## Failed End Condition
-The report fails to be generated.
+The report fails to be generated

 ## Primary Actor
-Analytics team.
+Analytics team

 ## Trigger
 The analyst’s request for detailed population data.